 Our team have unparalleled experience working at board level on china strategy formulation and China training for foreign companies working with China.

-With access to our team of over 50 researchers in China who utilise on-line and off-line research methods, we source evidence-based information that informs your China strategy.
+With access to over 50 researchers in China who utilise on-line and off-line methods, our business research can inform your China strategy and improve your market understanding.

 Our China training solutions include: 121 coaching for CEOs / senior executives; board room briefings; China strategy sessions; team integration programmes; and cross cultural working.

-We have strong relationships with the elite business networks in China, so can help clients develop a China strategy that will identify and engage viable partners, investors and customers.
+We have strong relationships with the key business networks in China, so can help clients develop a China strategy that will identify and engage viable partners, investors and customers.

 Working as a trusted part of your team, our bi-lingual negotiators and business and management consultants help our clients progress and close deals.